StoneOrbits/VortexEngine/docs/lightshow_lol_color_picker.md

 - **Precision Control:** Fine-tune colors with RGB/HEX inputs.
 - **Quick Adjustments:** Easily modify brightness, saturation, and hue.
+- **Real-Time Preview:** See a live preview of the color being chosen on any connected device.

 The color picker is opened by selecting a color in the colorset, and it can be closed unlike most other panels.
 The color picker will update the color of the last color that was clicked in the colorset.

-When a device is connected it will display a live preview of the color being chosen as the user navigates the color picker.

 ## Other Panels